-Hip preservation refers to the use of nonsurgical or surgical means to protect a deteriorating hip joint in order to delay or avoid joint replacement surgery.
+Hip preservation refers to nonsurgical or surgical means to protect a deteriorating hip joint to delay or avoid joint replacement surgery.

 The goals of joint preservation care promote your child's quality of life.
-The treatments and procedures offered at Gillette Children's Specialty Healthcare are meant to increase the stability of the hip, reduce impingement, alleviate pain, and prevent or delay the need for total hip replacement.
+The treatments and procedures offered at Gillette Children's Specialty Healthcare can increase the stability of the hip, reduce impingement, alleviate pain, and prevent or delay the need for total hip replacement.

 Hip Preservation at Gillette

 Gillette has a long history of treating children with complex hip issues.
-We offer non-surgical treatments as well as surgical procedures to ensure your child gets the right care for their hip condition and joint issues and prevent future pain or injury.
+We offer non-surgical treatments and surgical procedures to ensure your child gets the proper care for their hip condition and joint issues and prevent future pain or injury.

 Your child will receive care from an experienced, multidisciplinary team, which may include an orthopedic surgeon, arthroscopist, orthopedic APP and physical therapist - all trained in treating complex hip conditions in pediatric patients.

 Conditions seen by our Hip Preservation experts include: